Skip to main contentSkip to navigation

 4. Even a partial initialization can make recovery orders of magnitude harder.
 The fewer writes to the original drives, the better the outcome.

 If QTS presents an initialization prompt, power down the unit.
 Remove the drives and label each one with its bay number.
 This preserves member order, which is critical for offline reconstruction.
+The same rule applies to every NAS recovery case: never accept a reinitialization prompt from any vendor's management interface.

 How We Recover Data from a Failed QNAP NAS